Barbra Banda emerges as Chinese Women's Super League top scorer | Goal.com

 Beijing, however, could not find the target until Gu Yasha gained a consolation goal 10 minutes from regulation time.

-Banda lasted the duration and netted 18 goals for Shanghai in 13 games, nine more than her closest rival Temwa Chawinga.
+Banda lasted the duration and ended her maiden season with 18 goals for Shanghai in 13 games, nine more than her closest rival Temwa Chawinga.

 #CWSL | Title Group - Topscorers— China Women's Football - 中国女足 (@CHNWNT) October 11, 2020